samparlatore/ParlaChoreDocs/README.md

 - Parents decide how ParlaBucks translate into real‑world recognition, whether that’s extra screen time, a family outing, or even allowance.
 - This keeps the app focused on **motivation and accountability**, while leaving financial decisions entirely up to families.

-### Reward system: ParlaBucks
-ParlaChore uses a **virtual reward system** called ParlaBucks.
-ParlaBucks are **not money** — they’re a symbolic way to track progress and celebrate completion.
-Parents choose how ParlaBucks translate into real‑world recognition (screen time, outings, allowance).
 ---
 # ⚙️ Tech Stack & Control Flow

 ## Tech Stack Overview